tinonogood/Note/LW7.md

 | auto-Rebuild       | prompt dialogs when the folder is opened or refreshed |
 | auto-Refresh       | stored Query run when the folder is opened and/or refreshed at a pre-defined interval |

+# ELN

+Like MS microsoft, and add on...

+"AUDIT TRAIL"

+"Master Data Validation" (Workbook formate, caculation...)

+LIMS Basic -> excel Macro; Trigger

+For QA/QC usually used at recording QC batch, easy to review.

 # Other topic

 ## Hyper-V